|

 Data-Driven Switchback Experiments: Theoretical Tradeoffs and Empirical Bayes Designs [slides]

-Factor Analysis for Causal Inference on Large Non-Stationary Panels with Endogenous Treatment [slides]
+Factor Analysis for Large Non-Stationary Panels with Endogenous Missingness and Applications to Causal Inference [slides]

 Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference [slides] [talk] [code]